mdeguzis/documents/systems-engineer/hadoop/hadoop-projects/hive.md

 Add a column | hive> ALTER TABLE mytable ADD COLUMNS (mycol STRING);
 Drop a partition | hive> ALTER TABLE mytable DROP PARTITION (age=17)

+Note: to drop a database with tables, use `cascade` with the command

 # Key points